Bank of England to raise interest rates in April, July on inflation risks, J.P. Morgan says

-The BoE kept the Bank Rate steady at 3.75% on Thursday and said inflation could climb to around 3.5% over the next two quarters, adding it remains vigilant to the risk of higher inflation expectations becoming embedded in the economy.
+The BoE kept the bank rate steady at 3.75% on Thursday and said inflation could climb to around 3.5%, above its 2% target, over the next two quarters.?

-(Reporting by Joel Jose in Bengaluru; Editing by Sonia Cheema)
+(Reporting by Joel Jose in Bengaluru; Editing by Sonia Cheema and Harikrishnan Nair)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.